Matthias Church: Historical significance

 When Matthias Corvinus ascended the throne, in 1458 the Holy Crown of Hungary was not in Hungary.
 Therefore, Matthias, returning from his captivity in Prague, solemnly began his reign in the Church of Mary in the form of a "crown without crown": thanking God and Mary, the Grandmother of Hungary, whose inheritance was honored by her father; before the altar he promised to keep the sacred rights, then went to his palace and sat on his throne and began to deal with the affairs of the country.

 Matthias held both of his weddings in this church: in 1463 with Catherine of Poděbrady and in 1476 with Beatrice of Naples.
 The south gate, which is still called the Bride's Gate, reminds us of this.
 The parish priest of the church at that time was Marcin Bylica, a friend of Matthias, an excellent astronomer, and Regiomontanus.

-In 1526 the treasures of the church were fled to Bratislava.
+In 1526 the treasures of the church were carried away to Pozsony (today Bratislava in Slovakia).
 The Palatine of Hungary István Werbőczy proclaimed here the covenant of the king John Zápolya with the French, the Pope, Venice and Florence.
 A few months later, at the feast of King St Stephen, the "counter-king", Habsburg Ferdinand I, Holy Roman Emperor attended the Mass here.

 It was used as the main mosque of Buda by the occupying Turks from 1541 to 1686.
-Legend has it that Gül Baba, a member of the Bektás Dervish Order in the temple, whose tomb (mausoleum) is still near Margaret Bridge, it is still the northernmost Islamic pilgrimage site in the world.
+Legend has it that Gül Baba, a member of the Bektási Dervish Order in the temple, whose tomb (mausoleum) is still near Margaret Bridge, it is still the northernmost Islamic pilgrimage site in the world.

 The victory of the desperate struggle for Buda was attributed by contemporaries to the miracle of the church's statue of Mary, which was not destroyed by the Turks, but simply bricked up.
 In 1686, before the last attack of the siege of Vladislaus II.
 The wall drawn in front of a vow sculpture donated by Vladislaus fell down during a major explosion, and the long-forgotten statue of the Our Lady of the Hungarians appeared in front of the Turks praying in the main mosque (current church of Mary).
 The triumphant statue of Mary was carried on the streets of Buda in a Thanksgiving procession.
-Remembering this event, the church is still a place of worship for the image.
+Remembering this event, the church is still a place of veneration for the image.